Kelsey Mooney: Career

 Mooney began his career with Aston Villa, turning professional in February 2017.
 He moved on loan to Cheltenham Town in August 2018.
 He made his debut on 1 September 2018, in the English Football League, scoring his first goal a week later.

 He left Aston Villa at the end of the 2018–19 season, signing for Hereford in October 2019.
 In March 2020 he said that he hoped his partnership with new teammate Lenell John-Lewis would allow him to score more goals, and for the team to win more games.
 In July 2020 it was reported that Mooney had accepted an offer to return to a club in the Football League, although Hereford manager Josh Gowling wanted him to stay at the club.
 On 3 August 2020 he signed a one-year contract with Scunthorpe United.
 On 16 October 2020 he returned to Hereford on loan.
 He was one of 17 players released by Scunthorpe at the end of the 2020–21 season.
 In August 2021 he joined Leamington.

+In May 2023, he signed for Boston United.

+On 17 May 2024, Mooney signed for Accrington Stanley on a two-year contract.